Limalbert96/brickBreaker/README.md

 # brickBreaker

 ## DESCRIPTION
-Brick breaker made in C as part of CS 2110 GBA project
+Brick breaker game programmed in C as part of CS 2110 GBA project

 ## INSTRUCTION